glycerine/greenpack/README.md

 1) I compare greenpack to CBOR
 here: https://github.com/glycerine/demo_cbor Long
-story short: it is 3-4x slower and comes in too many flavors.
+story short: CBOR is 3-4x slower than greenpack, and comes in too many flavors.

 2) I wrote an RPC system with modern cryptography and greenpack for serialization.
 Its pretty nice.